ifellows/salt/salt_website/src/content/docs/getting-started/installation.md

 The first boot seeds the database with:

 - Default admin user (`admin` / `admin123`)
-- A **Demo Facility** with a random API key (shown in the container logs — use it to register a tablet)
+- A **Demo Facility** with a random API key (shown in the container logs, use it to register a tablet)
 - Three HIV lab tests: HIV Confirmatory (dropdown), CD4 Count (numeric), HIV Viral Load (numeric)
-- **Short MSM Survey** — a complete, ready-to-run link-tracing survey, seeded active
+- **Short MSM Survey**: a complete, ready-to-run link-tracing survey, seeded active
-- **SALT HIV Survey** — a small 6-question starter for experimenting with the editor, seeded inactive
+- **SALT HIV Survey**: a small 6-question starter for experimenting with the editor, seeded inactive

 ## Optional install flags